Biography

 She is involved in ADR policy within Nebraska as well as nationwide initiatives.
 Professor Blankley served as a member of the ABA Section of Dispute Resolution Council from 2016-2022, and she is a former chair for the Section on Ethics.
 Professor Blankley has been involved in developing ethics policies and standards in the areas of mediation, restorative justice, and special master work.

 Professor Blankley currently sits on the University's Academic Rights and Responsibility Panel, which is an elected position.
-She also serves by appointment on the Intercollegiate Athletic Committee.
+In 2024 she was named the Chair of the University of Nebraska's Intercollegiate Athletic Committee, which oversees the academic affairs of Husker Athletics.

 Locally, Professor Blankley sits on the Board of Directors of The Mediation Center in Lincoln, Nebraska.
 She is a past member of the Board of Directors and former Board President of the Nebraska Mediation Association.
 She also serves as the Secretary of the Advisory Council for the Nebraska Office of Dispute Resolution.
 Professor Blankley serves as a community mediator for three community mediation centers across Nebraska.
 She is a member of the FINRA roster of arbitrators, for consumer and employment cases in the area of securities.